 The novel plays a significant role in the ongoing fascination with the mysteries of Rennes-le-Château, blending fiction, history, and esotericism in a way that challenges and entices those who seek to uncover its secrets.

-Rhedesium Notes;
+Editorial Rhedesium Notes;

-To distort is to alter the original shape of an object, image, sound, waveform or other form of information or representation.
+2] This idea of a closed loop may have something to do with the concept of time.
+Chérisey is overly preoccupied with Time.
+He mixes up Time in CIRCUIT, often moving time - frames and even time in dream states, over-lapping itself within the novel.
+Very often Chérisey uses a key word or clue or 'signal' - and for the attentive reader - this is signifying a time change and even a dream sequence or a time distortion.
+To distort is to alter the original shape or form of information or representation.
 In this instance Chérisey is distorting historical information for some reason.
-In the first chapter of the novel, this idea of time and distortion is confronted head on.
-In Le Bateleur3 one of the characters - Matras - plays a psychological test on Charlot when Charlot is told about six photocopied documents.
+In the first chapter of the novel, this time distortion is confronted head on.
+In Le Bateleur3 one of the characters - Matras - plays a psychological test on Charlot.
+Charlot is given six photocopied documents.
 He is told he must make an assessment after just one minute of looking at them and then describe them in a single sentence.
 After studying for a minute Charlot says;

 "distortion of time in 1, 2, 3 - a contradiction between 4, 5 & 6".